ECHILD-analyses/.github/profile/README.md

 [code files as outputs](https://www.ons.gov.uk/aboutus/whatwedo/statistics/requestingstatistics/secureresearchservice/gettingyourresearchoutputsapproved#requesting-outputs) from the ONS SRS team.
 1. Make your code available (publicly) in its own repository under your or your organisation's GitHub account.
-    * *You should provide documentation about your project alongside the code within the repository, preferable in the form of a `README` file.*
+    * *You should provide documentation about your project alongside the code, preferable in the form of a `README` file.*
     * *We recommend reading the [ONS](https://www.ons.gov.uk)'s
     [Quality assurance of code for analysis and research](https://best-practice-and-impact.github.io/qa-of-code-guidance).*
     * *You can find a **template analysis repository** in the [UCL-ECHILD organisation](https://github.com/UCL-ECHILD), though you